phip1611/multiboot2-binary-rust/README.md

 ![Rust Kernel QEMU Screenshot](./doc/figures/rust-kernel-qemu-screenshot.png "Rust Kernel QEMU Screenshot") *Screenshot from our kernel running in QEMU.
-It can fetch some information about it's environment and print it to the screen.*
+It can fetch some information about it's environment and print it to the screen.
+If you boot it on your private computer, it would look similar.*

 Although this project could be developed to a fully functional (micro)kernel, this is out of scope of this prototype.
 It is